 Will the GNH community be separate from the hall(s) in which it is located?

-GNH rooms have been reserved on specific floor sections in select buildings.
+GNH rooms have been reserved on a specific floor sections in a select building for 2016-2017.

 Our hope is that all students, including those in the GNH section, will be involved in the greater residence hall community.
 A good way to do this is to get involved in the building or complex’s hall council.
 Hall councils represent all students in the building/complex.

 How does GNH support student growth and development?